progit/progit/de/05-distributed-git/01-chapter5.markdown

 <!--This command gives you a diff, but it may be misleading.
 If your `master` branch has moved forward since you created the topic branch from it, then you’ll get seemingly strange results.
 This happens because Git directly compares the snapshots of the last commit of the topic branch you’re on and the snapshot of the last commit on the `master` branch.
 For example, if you’ve added a line in a file on the `master` branch, a direct comparison of the snapshots will look like the topic branch is going to remove that line.-->

 Der Befehl gibt dir ein Diff aus, kann aber irreführend sein.
 Wenn im `master` Branch Änderungen committed wurden, seit der Branch angelegt wurde, erhältst Du scheinbar merkwürdige Ergebnisse.
-Das liegt daran, daß Git den Snapshot des letzten Commits des Topic Branches, in dem Du dich momentan befindest, mit dem letzten Commit des `master` Branches vergleicht.
-Wenn Du beispielsweise eine Zeile in einer Datei im `master` branch hinzugefügt hast, scheint der direkte Vergleich auszusagen, daß diese Zeile im Topic Branch entfernt wurde.
+Das liegt daran, dass Git den Snapshot des letzten Commits des Topic Branches, in dem Du dich momentan befindest, mit dem letzten Commit des `master` Branches vergleicht.
+Wenn Du beispielsweise eine Zeile in einer Datei im `master` branch hinzugefügt hast, scheint der direkte Vergleich auszusagen, dass diese Zeile im Topic Branch entfernt wurde.

 <!--If `master` is a direct ancestor of your topic branch, this isn’t a problem; but if the two histories have diverged, the diff will look like you’re adding all the new stuff in your topic branch and removing everything unique to the `master` branch.-->

 Wenn `master` ein direkter Vorfahr Deines Topic Branches ist, ist das kein Problem.
-Aber wenn sich die beiden Historien auseinander bewegt (xxx) haben, dann scheint das Diff auszusagen, daß Du alle Neuigkeiten im Topic Branch hinzufügst und alle Neuigkeiten im `master` Branch entfernst.
+Aber wenn sich die beiden Historien auseinander bewegt (xxx) haben, dann scheint das Diff auszusagen, dass Du alle Neuigkeiten im Topic Branch hinzufügst und alle Neuigkeiten im `master` Branch entfernst.

 <!--What you really want to see are the changes added to the topic branch — the work you’ll introduce if you merge this branch with master.
 You do that by having Git compare the last commit on your topic branch with the first common ancestor it has with the master branch.-->